Realization of tropical curves in abelian surfaces: Introduction

-Let $B^{\times}$ be a punctured disk on the complex plane.
-An analytic family of holomorphic curves in $\bbP^n_{\Bbb C}\times B^{\times}$ gives rise to tropical curves in $\bbR^n$, which are balanced piecewise linear weighted graphs.
+Let $B^{\times}$ be a punctured disc on the complex plane.
+An analytic family of holomorphic curves in $\bbP^n_{\Bbb C}\times B^{\times}$ gives rise to tropical curves in $\bbR^n$, which are balanced piecewise linear weighted graphs, see Section \ref{sec:tropicalization}.
 One idea of tropical geometry is to use such combinatorial gadgets to study holomorphic curves (cf.\ \cite{Mikhalkin_Tropical_ICM_2006,Gathmann_Tropical_2006,Itenberg_Tropical_2009}).
 However, not all tropical curves arise from holomorphic curves.
 The problem of determining whether a tropical curve arises from holomorphic curves is called the \emph{tropical realization problem}, also known as the \emph{tropical lifting problem}.

 For toric surfaces, it is a consequence of Mikhalkin's correspondence theorem \cite{Mikhalkin_Enumerative_2005} that all 3-valent tropical curves in $\bbR^2$ are realizable.
-The papers \cite{Nishinou_Toric_2006,Tyomkin_Tropical_2012} generalized the correspondence theorem to general toric varieties in the case of rational curves.
+The papers \cite{Nishinou_Toric_2006,Tyomkin_Tropical_2012} extended the correspondence theorem to general toric varieties in the case of rational curves.
 In \cite{Cheung_Faithful_realizability_2014}, these were further generalized and the correspondence theorem was proved for regular (but not necessarily 3-valent) tropical curves satisfying certain technical conditions.
-Finally, in \cite{Nishinou_Graphs_2015}, it was proved that all regular tropical curves in $\bbR^n$ are realizable.
+Finally, in \cite{Nishinou_regular_tropical_curves_2025}, it was proved that all regular tropical curves in $\bbR^n$ are realizable.

 In all these studies, the crucial assumption is that the tropical curves are regular.
-On the side of holomorphic curves, this corresponds to the condition that the cohomology group in which the obstructions to deforming the curves lie is zero, so that the obstructions automatically vanish.
-As a consequence, the deformation theory of tropical curves is directly comparable to that of holomorphic curves.
+On the side of holomorphic curves, this corresponds to the vanishing of the cohomology group in which the obstructions to deforming the curves lie, so that the obstructions automatically vanish.
+As a result, the deformation theory of tropical curves is directly comparable to that of holomorphic curves.